do-community/us-aquarium-search/README.md

 ## Usage

-This sample app can modified to include any data set that you would like to filter and search through.
+This sample app uses [NextJS](https://nextjs.org/) and can modified to include any data set that you would like to filter and search through.

+### CSS

 The CSS can also be modified to fit your design preferences.

-If you choose to use another CSS framework, you can remove the Material UI components and replace them with the components from the framework you choose.
+If you choose to use another CSS framework, you can remove the [Material UI components](https://mui.com/material-ui/) and replace them with the components from the framework you choose.

+### Database

-Make sure to set up your MongoDB database and connect it to your app.
-You can use the [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to add the data to your database.
+You are not limited to **ONLY** using MongoDB but if you do, make sure to set up your MongoDB database and connect it to your app.
+You can use [MongoDB Compass](https://www.mongodb.com/products/tools/compass) to add the data to your database.
+MongoDB will not be setup by default, you will have to set up your own database as it is not considered a dev database in this case.

-If you choose to use another database, you can modify the code to connect to your database.
+If you choose to use another database platform, you can modify the code to connect to your database.

-The demo url is using auto-scaling.
+### Auto-Scaling

 ## License